OD-Stega: LLM-Based Relatively Secure Steganography via Optimized Distributions: Introduction

 \section{Introduction}

 In a steganography system, Alice, the sender, aims to convey a secret message to Bob, the receiver.
 The carrier signal can take the form of text, image, audio, or video \citep{anderson1998limits, cox2007digital, provos2003hide}.
-In this work, we focus on natural language text messages as the type of carrier signals, and in this case, the resultant signal with the secret message embedded is referred to as the stego-text.
-Alice transmits the stego-text to Bob via a public channel, which is being monitored by an eavesdropper Eve.
-Eve wishes to determine whether there is a hidden message in the stego-text.
-Alice must ensure that the stego-text can be decoded correctly by Bob, and at the same time, guarantee with a high probability that Eve cannot detect whether a secret message exists or not.
-A good analogy is that Bob is a prisoner, Alice is the family member outside the prison who has a letter for Bob, and Eve is the prison guard who may confiscate the letter if anything unusual is detected about the letter \citep{simmons1984prisoners}.
+In this work, we focus on natural language text messages as the carrier signals, and the resultant signal with the secret message embedded is therefore referred to as the stego-text.
+Alice transmits the stego-text to Bob via a channel monitored by an eavesdropper Eve.
+Eve wishes to determine whether there is a hidden message.
+Alice must ensure that the stego-text can be decoded correctly by Bob, and at the same time, guarantee with a high probability that Eve cannot detect the message.

-Conventionally, steganography relies on an existing cover signal (cover text), and achieves steganography by making subtle changes imperceptible to Eve on the cover text.
-For example, Alice can replace certain words by their synonyms following pre-agreed patterns \citep{topkara2006hiding, chang2010linguistic, safaka2016matryoshka}.
-Recently, as generative models, particularly large language models, become more and more powerful, coverless steganography has shown significant performance advantages.
-With this approach, the stego-text appears indistinguishable from natural languages, and more importantly, a large amount of the secret information can be hidden in shorter stego-texts than the traditional cover-text-based approaches \citep{fang2017generating, yang2018rnn, ziegler2019neural,xiang2017novel}.
+Conventionally, steganography relies on an existing cover signal (cover text), and achieves steganography by making subtle changes imperceptible to Eve on the cover text \citep{topkara2006hiding, chang2010linguistic}.
+As LLMs have grown more powerful, coverless steganography has achieved significant gains in both capacity and stealth.
+By generating fluent, human-like text, LLM-based schemes can produce stego-text that is difficult to distinguish from natural language while embedding more secret information in shorter outputs than traditional cover-text-based methods \citep{fang2017generating, yang2018rnn, ziegler2019neural,xiang2017novel,dai2019towards,zhang2021provably,shen2020near,kaptchuk2021meteor,ding2023discop,de2024perfectly}.